Roxanne Qualls: Cincinnati City Council, 1991–1993

-Roxanne Qualls first ran for the nine-member at-large Cincinnati City Council in 1987.
-She placed 14th.
-She ran again in 1989 and placed 10th.
+Qualls first ran for the nine-member at-large Cincinnati City Council in 1987, finishing 14th, and ran again in 1989, finishing 10th.
 She was elected in 1991.
+In her first term she chaired the Intergovernmental Affairs and Environment Committee and worked on transportation policy, workplace-safety standards for city employees, and a "Toxic Sweep" program to train city inspectors in identifying hazardous-materials hazards.